-Another very popular falls on Skye are the Fairy Pools, located in Glen Brittle:
+Another famous falls on Skye, for a good reason, are the Fairy Pools, located in Glen Brittle:

 There are multiple cascades and smaller falls, many of which can be used for swimming.
-It is a cool place, for sure.
+It is a fantastic place regardless of the season.

 However, as they are also easily reachable, they are often very crowded.
 Thankfully, Glen Brittle offers plenty of alternatives:

-One of which is my favorite waterfall on Skye, and in my eyes, one of the best in all of Scotland: Eas Mòr (also the one pictured atop of this collection).
+One of which is my favorite waterfall on Skye, and in my eyes, one of the best in all of Scotland: Eas Mòr.

-One has to do a short hike to reach them, but because of that, not many people bother.
-A nice ledge just across makes them a fantastic picnic spot, too.
+It's also the one pictured atop this collection.
+One has to do a short hike to reach it, but not many people bother because of that.
+A nice ledge just across makes them an excellent picnic spot, too.

 The end of the glen leads to Loch Brittle, where the waterfalls continue.

 While no other side of Cuillins is as rich in waterfalls as the west one, you can find some in each direction.
 Like in the northeast on Allt Coire nam Bruadaram: